All Episodes

 So there's two ways you can sell a beverage to somebody.

-Then there is selling in a retailer, and there's only one way you can basically sell in a retailer.
+And there's only one way you can basically sell in a retailer.

 You have to sell to a distributor who then sells into the retailer.

-If you're a non-alk beverage product, the only distribution system for the most part that you can use is the beer distribution network.
+If you're a non-ALK beverage product, the only distribution system for the most part that you can use is the beer distribution network.

 You cannot be distributed in their network unless they own your brand.